Find Affordable College Courses

 San Marcos, TX

 You’ll join some of the best and brightest minds around you if you attend Texas State University.
 The school came in at #3 on this year’s Best Value Family & Consumer Economics Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of San Marcos, Texas State is a public school with a fairly large student population.
+Located in the city of San Marcos, Texas State is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Texas State are $22,559 per year.
 After completing their Bachelor's Degree, consumer economics graduates from Texas State carry an average student debtload of $19,821.